jacobmorrier/fast-er/docs/source/usage.rst

 Blocking
 --------

 Blocking consists of restricting comparisons to pairs with identical values for certain variables.
 For example, you may want to compare only observations with the same gender.
-This can be achieved by executing the doc:`Comparison <comparison>` or :doc:`Deduplication <deduplication>` class on each block distinctly.
+This can be achieved by executing the :doc:`Comparison <comparison>` or :doc:`Deduplication <deduplication>` class on each block distinctly.
 The counts for each block can then be summed elementwise to estimate the parameters of the Fellegi-Sunter model.

 .. code-block:: python